cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 - You fully trust Bobby.
   - `.castlePrivs grant player Bobby "all"`
 - Let clan members use the small teleporters.
-  - `.castlePrivs grant clan "tp.allSmall"`
+  - `.castlePrivs grant clan "tp.small"`
 - Let clan members waygate out, but not in.
   - `.castlePrivs ungrant clan "tp.waygateIn"`
 - Put some servant-locked doors at the entrance for clan members to use.